wisefool769/TwentyFourSolver/README.md

     Return a

 Click the pink button above to use the solver.
+Click demo.ipynb.
+You can edit the input numbers and click the play button at top.